DiantArts/CodingStyle/README.md

 Not classed yet : Others
 ----------------------

-Always use override when overriding.
+Always use `override` when overriding.
 Moreover, always redeclare pure virtual methods of parent classes.

 Use friend only when it improves readability or simplifies the code.

 Use noexcept only on useful cases.

 Prefer C++ style cast over any other cast formats.
-Always prefer static_cast.
-When using dynamic_cast, just think again.
-Avoid const_cast and reinterpret_cast.
+Always prefer `static_cast`.
+When using `dynamic_cast`, just think again.
+Avoid never use `const_cast` and avoid reinterpret_cast.

 Prefer prefix form of increment and decrement operators.